kenedyakn/article-maker/README.md

 # Article Maker

-Article maker is a REST API server written in go.
+Article maker is a REST API service written in go.

 This api is used for managing articles with support for operations such as.